timbray/quamina/README.md

 The `[]X` return slice may be empty if none of the patterns match the provided event.

-`MatchesForJSONEvent` is thread-safe and many threads may be executing it concurrently, even while `AddPattern` is also executing.
+`MatchesForJSONEvent` is thread-safe.
+Many threads may be executing it concurrently, even while `AddPattern` is also executing.